briankarlsayen/job-scrapper/README.md

 [x] fix extracted skill - PHP, Java
 [x] include bullet char job requirements
 [x] add job title to the skill extractor
-[ ] job rating
+[x] job rating
 --- [x] create classification by skills
---- [ ] weight skill differently, Programming Languages > JavaScript Libraries, etc
+--- [x] weight skill differently, Programming Languages > JavaScript Libraries, etc
-[ ] add this to ranking to main file
+--- [x] create text file that shows the inputed skills for the ranked_jobs file [x] make error handler for main when scraper failed, run it 3x [x] add this to ranking to main file
-[ ] make error handler for main when scraper failed, run it 3x [ ] automatic running: by my pc or raspi
+[ ] fix the ranked_jobs file, still include the unmatched jobs, watch for changes in scores [ ] automatic running: by my pc or raspi
-[ ] linkedin scroll down to load new jobs

 TIPS: